 Tip: On the subject of the retrieval coming to a sudden halt - avoid treading on the loose retrieval line!
 A number of us who sail Xenons have tied a small pulley block to the end of a piece of thin soft bungee cord and the cord is fastened under the thwart seat.
 The retrieval line is fed through this pulley.
 In use this pulley and bungee cord keeps the retrieval line neatly out of the way and in a position ready for quick use on the drop.
 Another tip is to avoid an excessively long launch / retrieval line.
 An overly long line results in excess rope in the cockpit (minor problem) but also when retrieving the gennaker the excess line has to be pulled in before the actual gennaker begins to be pulled in.
 The consequence when racing is a slower retrieval allowing the gennaker sail to fall into the water causing a rapid slow down and an unhappy helm!

 Crew should call to the helm indicating the Gennaker has been retrieved after which an upwind course can be started.
 The helm has an important part to play in retrieving the gennaker.
 Helm should bear away (swing further downwind) but at all times keeping the gennaker slightly inflated.
 If the Xenon is taken too far downwind the gennaker will collapse into the water as soon as the spinlock cleat is released.
 The crew must work fast to ensure that the gennaker is on its way into the chute before the collapse starts.
 This all seems a little dramatic but with very little practice you will rapidly get the hang of dropping the gennaker quickly and smoothly.
 The danger is that in the excitement of race conditions helm may not take the Xenon properly into the drop zone or may turn away (to round a buoy) too soon, causing the gennaker to wrap or jam.
 Ideally the crew should stand up when launching or retrieving the gennaker.
 This enables large fast long pulls on the gennaker line to speed the launch or drop processes.

 Gybing the Gennaker in light winds is a very simple operation - but note light winds!
 As the Helm calls "Gybe Oh!" release the cleated jib sheet and give the new Jib sheet a quick pull so that the Jib sheet is on the new side - but do not waste time adjusting it - just make sure it is given a good pull and then forget it.
 In my first pull I often manage to grasp both the new jib sheet and the new gennaker sheet together and pull them both across, briefly pausing to loosely cleat the new Jib sheet before continuing to fully pull in the new Gennaker sheet.
 If I am quick enough the gennaker will often re-inflate long before the new gennaker sheet is pulled in, giving the impression that the gennaker has simply glided from one side to the other with very little loss of power.
 Only turn your attention briefly to the Jib sheet setting when the gennaker has settled down and is giving full power.
 Downwind the Jib plays an insignificant role and when racing it is the gennaker that deserves your full attention.

 Tip: As soon as the gennaker wraps on the Jib wire if it does not immediately come free with a tug of the gennaker sheet call to helm to gybe back again - nearly always the gennaker will free up and fly - then immediately gybe again when hopefully all will be well.
 Don't waste time and risk damage to the gennaker by incessant tugging when a quick gybe will sort the problem.
 Then ask yourself what caused the delay in pulling the sheet across!

 In occasions the gennaker will develop the hour-glass twist.
 Again usually caused by some hesitation or pause in pulling the gennaker across.
 This can frequently be cured not by pulling in the gennaker but by releasing the sheet and then gently pulling it in.
 The twist will often blow out and racing can resume.
 If necessary try gybing back on the original course - often a successful way of freeing the gennaker.

 One of the great strengths of the Xenon is its enormous gennaker.
 It is well worthwhile learning to get the best out of it and one of our delights, when not racing, is to simply head upwind as far as possible, then turn downwind and let fly with the gennaker with spray flying in all directions - much to the concern of nearby fisherman and cruising sailors!!
-When enjoying yourself do keep your leeward side clear of boats and shore - this is your escape route if the wind suddenly veers and Helm needs room to bear away before the Xenon gets dragged over.
+When enjoying yourself do keep your leeward side clear of boats and shore - this is your escape route if the wind suddenly veers Helm will need room to bear away before the Xenon gets dragged over.

 On the topic of helming with the gennaker at full power - Helm must gently but immediately bear away in a veering gust.
 Any delay will cause the Xenon to heel rapidly, partially lifting the rudder out of the water.
 This reduces steerage.
 It is no use the helm saying afterwards that steerage was lost - of course it was because the Helm did not anticipate the gust and reacted too slowly!!
 At the point of no return all steerage will be lost and usually a graceful capsize follows.
 The Xenon is highly predictable, unlike some dinghies, so get to know the signs- look out for approaching gusts and react promptly.
 The crew can help in an emergency situation by simply releasing the gennaker sheets, this will momentarily take the power off reducing the heel and giving Helm the chance of recovering steerage - but it doesn't always work for me!